wp-plugins/google-sitemap-generator/readme.txt

 == Changelog ==

-You can always find the changelog on [the plugin website](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/changelog/ "Google (XML) Sitemap Generator Plugin Changelog"), since I don't like too maintain the same content on different pages.
+You can always find the changelog on [the plugin website](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/changelog/ "Google (XML) Sitemap Generator Plugin Changelog"), since I don't like to maintain the same content on different pages.
 Thank you for your understanding!

 == Screenshots ==